cheburashkalev/diplodoc-example/docs/en/CreatingNewAccount.md

 ![alt text](image-7.png)

-# Congratulations, the account has been created!
+# Congratulations, the account has been created

 ![alt text](image-8.png)